immregistries/dqa-codebase-client/README.md

 We don't want to hook our project directly to the CDC project, if they make a mistake we have no buffer.

-We need to have a manual check and sign off from the community before any concepts change in the DQA.
+We need to have a manual check and sign off from the community before any concepts change in the MQE.

 The same with an IIS, sure it's important to have tools to automate this process so we really need the CDC to have a web service